scalableminds/webknossos/docs/volume_annotation.md

 ![Video: Proof-Reading Volume Annotations](https://www.youtube.com/watch?v=Sq4AuWanK14)

 ### Volume Flood Fills
 webKnossos supports volumetric flood fills (3D) to relabel a segment with a new ID.
-Instead of having the relabela segment slice-by-slice webKnossos can do this for you.
+Instead of having the relabel segment slice-by-slice, webKnossos can do this for you.
 This operation allows you to fix both split and merge errors:

 - For split errors: Combine two segments by relabeling one segment with the ID of the other.
 Since this operation is fairly compute intensive you might be better of with the `Merger Mode`, explained above.
 - For merge errors: You have to manually split two segments at their intersection/border, e.g. a cell boundary.
 Use the eraser brush and make sure to establish a clear cut between both segments on a slice-by-slice basis.
 Both segments must not touch any longer.
 Create a new segment ID from the toolbar and apply to one of the partial segments that you just devided.